citysciencelab/cut-storytelling-tool/doc/browserTest.md

 The tests should only be tested in the `portal/master`, because the scale switcher is only configured in this portal.
 At the beginning, an `only` can be appended to the `describe`.
 This way, when starting the End2End tests, only the tests within this describe will be tested.
 This is especially helpful when creating tests.
-Note: After completion of the tests the `only` must be removed again, so that **all** tests are run again.
+Note: After completion of the tests the `only` must be removed again, so that **all** tests are running again.

 ```js
 const webdriver = require("selenium-webdriver"),